 That depends on your cable company, although

 both Wave and Comcast provide the full range of television, telephone

 and high speed data (Internet) cable services.
 Both companies offer programming

 Who regulates cable rates?

 Basic Service Regulations

-Basic service is the lowest level of cable service a subscriber can buy.
+Basic service (called 'Limited Basic' by Comcast) is the lowest level of cable television service a subscriber can buy.
 It includes, at a minimum, all over-the-air television broadcast signals carried pursuant to the FCC must-carry rules, and any public, educational or government access channels required by the cable operator's franchise.

 Expanded Basic / All other Tiers of Service Regulations